Tlots/TF2-Currency-Tracker-py/README.md

 apiKey = "4D5FS7FA497GAS289YG89A7T" # Your steam api key
 steamID = "76561198285260753" # Your Steam64 ID
 ```
-Now save the it and double click it (double click tracker.py)
+Now save the file and double click it (double click tracker.py)

 **Common sense: The program will work as long as you're running it**
 **To run the code consistently you can use https://pythonanywhere.com**